snowolf/pytorch-mnist-ddp-on-sagemaker/README.md

 # pytorch-minist-ddp-on-sagemaker

-This is from https://github.com/muhyun/amazon-sagemaker-examples/tree/master/sagemaker-python-sdk/pytorch_mnist, it fixed the DDP issue, so it could really use multi host with multi card.
+This is a Pytorch distributed training demo code on Amazon SageMaker that support multi host with multi cards.

-Instead of using Pytroch distributed training launcher, here we use multiprocess instead.
+Instead of using --torch.distributed.launch--, here we use --torch.multiprocessing-- instead.

 For initialize the distributed environment, we use env as init_method.
 ```